 Women can and do give birth here.
 But if there are any complications, an ambulance is needed.
 There is one ambulance for the entire area and distance is great.
-HIV testing is often done here and the staff also provide prenatal care.
+HIV testing is often done on site and the staff also provide prenatal care.
 Immunizations are a big piece of the puzzle at Simonga Clinic.

 There are many obstacles to making sure lifesaving vaccines are delivered at the right time to all who need them.
 Many volunteers and community leaders also sensitize the community to the reasons why vaccines are so important.

 Other Health Issues in the Area

 Right now in this clinic it is also cold and flu season.
 There is, as always, a lot of diarrhea.

 Along with immunizations, wellness visits, and treating sickness, Vitamin A and deworming are also administered here.
 In the rainy season Malaria is expected to spike again and in winter come the respiratory infections.
 Occasionally workers will do outreach too but distance makes that very hard to do in this area of Zambia.

 In various areas of Zambia, many Moms and Dads will easily volunteer to tell you their hopes for their children when you ask about health care and vaccines.
 Mercy and Kelvin are here today because Kelvin, 3, (pictured above) has an upset stomach.
 He tells his Mom that his stomach hurts often.
 Both Mercy and Kelfisea say lack of food is a huge issue for their families.